-At HSS Stamford, residents of Connecticut can easily access our world-class orthopedic specialists in a convenient location with same-day appointments available.
-From comprehensive orthopedic and sports medicine services to rehabilitative treatments and programs, this state-of-the-art facility provides a comfortable setting for your diagnostic exam, pre- and postoperative appointment, and ongoing treatment needs.
+At HSS Stamford, residents of Fairfield County, Connecticut, can easily access our world-class orthopedic specialists in a convenient location with same-day appointments available.
+From comprehensive orthopedic and sports medicine services to adult and pediatric rheumatology, this state-of-the-art facility provides a comfortable setting for your diagnostic exam, pre- and postoperative appointment, and ongoing treatment needs.

 Complex, constantly impacted, rugged, yet intricately balanced, feet and ankles are some of the most frequently injured areas of the body.
-HSS leads a multidisciplinary approach to properly diagnosis your condition and provide an effective treatment plan.
+HSS leads a multidisciplinary approach to properly diagnosis you and provide an effective treatment plan for many conditions, including:

 Hospital for Special Surgery’s Hand Service is world-renowned for treating children and adults suffering from all bone and soft-tissue conditions such as tennis elbow, carpal tunnel syndrome, tendonitis, finger injuries, and wrist fractures.

 Physicians at HSS pioneered the first modern knee replacement that was used worldwide in 1974.
 Today, surgeons in the Adult Reconstruction & Joint Replacement (ARJR) Division continue to lead the field in both innovation and number of hip and knee replacement surgeries performed each year.